onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 [![Inspecting the code behind a view](/assets/images/bat50/inspectingTheCodeBehindAView.png)](/assets/images/bat50/inspectingTheCodeBehindAView.png)

 All the views we have seen are examples of custom tools added to a moldable IDE.
-In addition to custom views, there are several other ways the IDE can be molded such as by adding custom actions, search capabilities, and quality advices.
+In addition to custom views, there are several other ways the IDE can be molded, such as by adding custom actions, search capabilities, and quality advices.

 [![Custom views can be cheap toimplement](/assets/images/bat50/customViewsAreCheap.png)](/assets/images/bat50/customViewsAreCheap.png)

-The Metrics view of each extension shows that they are generally small and cheap to implement.
+The *Metrics* view of each extension shows that they are generally small and cheap to implement.
 For example, there are nearly 3000 inspector views in the standard GT image, and they average under 12 LOC.

 ## Example: exploring Lifeware test runs